NCEAS/oss-2014/2014-oss/day-10/docs/introduction_to_python.md

 ---

-#Python Basics - Tutorial 5
+#IPython Notebook - Tutorial 5
 * IPython install on VM using apt-get
 * self directed links to tutorials

 ---

-#Python Basics - Tutorial 6
+#R versus Python - Tutorial 6
 * Round 1: R vs Python example using IPython Notebook and R-Studio
 * additional links to Rounds 2 and 3

 ---

-#Python Basics - Tutorial 7
+#Rpy2 - Tutorial 7
 * Rpy2 Install on VM using apt-get
 * self directect links to tutorials